 When it comes to the West Highland’s temperament, don’t be fooled by their diminutive size and adorable cuteness!
 The Westie is a big dog in a small dog’s body and is stronger and tougher than it looks with no shortage of self-esteem.

 The West Highland Terrier personality is larger than life itself.
 They will keep you amused and entertained with their funny ways.

-They get along with other dogs and cats kept in the home.
+They get along with other dogs and cats in the home.
 But it is not recommended to keep small pets such as hamsters, guinea pigs or rabbits.
 They could be in big danger from your Westie!

-Despite their small size, the West Highland White Terrier is brave, strong-minded and independent but considered easier to handle than other Scottish terriers.
+Despite their small size, the West Highland Terrier is brave, strong-minded and independent but easier to handle than other Scottish terriers.
 They do, though, like to have their way and can be domineering and a little naughty if given a chance.

 A common complaint of Westie owners is barking.
 Although they are attentive watch dogs, their yapping can become out of control.

 Like many breeds of dogs, West Highland Terriers are susceptible to certain health issues.

 Skin allergies causing severe itchiness is especially common in Westies.
-One such condition, Atopic Dermatitis, is genetic and affects 25% of Westies aged between 3 months to six years.
-It cannot be cured and controlled only by special diets and medications.
+One such condition, Atopic Dermatitis, is genetic and affects 25% of Westies aged between three months and six years.
+Unfortunately, it cannot be cured.
+However, it can be controlled by special diets and medications.

-Before you buy a Westie puppy talk to the breeder about which health tests they have had carried out on the parents.
+Before you buy a Westie puppy, talk to the breeder about which health tests they have had carried out on the parents.
 Make sure there is no family history of atopic dermatitis or shaker dog syndrome.